AChiabodo/AMLNotes/Questions.md

 1. **Advantages of RNN with Attention** are that the whole network is differentiable, so it can be easily trained with backpropagation, and that the attention mechanism allows the model to focus on the most relevant parts of the input data.
 Note that at each time step the context vector is different, so the model can focus on different parts of the input at different time steps.

 ## Lesson 13
+1. **Domain Shift** is the change on data distributions when we move from a dataset to another.
+Bigger the domain shift, bigger the performance drop of the model because we assume for each model that the data are I.I.D (Indipendent and Identically Distributed).
+In Images we can have domain shifts due to different lighting conditions, different camera angles, different backgrounds, etc. In Text we can have domain shifts due to different writing styles, different languages, different topics, etc.

+1. **Domain Adaptation** is a technique used to adapt a model trained on one dataset to work well on a different but related dataset.
+Note that we're assuming that the model will do the **same task** on both dataset.

+1. **Adversarial Domain Adaptation (RevGrad)** is a Domain Adaptation technique that aims to make the two distributions (source and target) as close as possible.
+In theory, once the two distributions are completely overlapped we can train the model on the source domain and use it on target domain without performance degradation.
+In **RevGrad** we have a **domain classifier**, added to the base model, that tries to distinguish between the source and target domain.
+To overlap the to domains we'll **reverse the gradient** of the domain classifier, so the domain classifier will try to distinguish between the two domains and the base model will try to make the two domains as close as possible.

+1. **ADDA** (Adversarial Discriminative Domain Adaptation) is a method for unsupervised domain adaptation, it is an extension of GANs, where the generator network is trained to generate samples from the target domain, and the discriminator network is trained to distinguish between samples from the source and target domains.
+1. **Cycle GAN** is a type of GAN that is able to translate images from one domain to another, it is trained by using cycle consistency loss which trains the model to maintain the same content and style of the input image after translation.
+1. **SBADA-GAN** is a semi-supervised generative adversarial network (GAN) that is used for cross-domain adaptation.
+It is designed to adapt a model trained on one dataset to work well on a different but related dataset.
+1. **Pixel level DA** is a technique used to adapt a model at the pixel level.
+This is used when the input images have different characteristics such as different lighting conditions, resolutions or image noise.

 ## Lesson 14
 1. **Supervised Learning** : Based on the use of labelled data, the goal is to learn a function that maps the input to the output labels.
 Classification, regression and semantic segmentation are examples of supervised learning.
 In some cases is really costly to obtain labelled data and errors in the labelling can lead to poor performance and noise.